WillHolbrook/advancedFunctionalProgramming/files/ActivityPlans/files/week1.md

 No previous preparation needed.

-### Attend the UG04 Lab in Computer Science at 12-2pm
+### Attend the UG04 Lab in Computer Science at on Tuesday at 4-6pm

 We assume that you have attended the Monday lecture.
 If you haven't, please catch up by reading the handouts for this week.